dandelionmood/debrief/readme.md

 - Notes can be **commented on** ;
 - **Markdown edition** is enabled everywhere ;
 - **File uploads** are handled with simple drag'n'drop ;
-- **Create links** between stories, diary pages, people … with autocompletion, date picker, etc.
+- **Create links** between stories, diary pages, people … with autocompletion, date picker, etc. ;
+- Available in French and English, languages can be easily added ;
+- Multiple theme (light and dark) are available.

 … And much more !